srinivassaitangudu/helpers1/docs/work_organization/all.team_collaboration.how_to_guide.md

 # General Rules of Collaboration

-- We are not going to discuss and debate the rationale of the following suggestions, but we assume that all is self-evident truth
+- We are not going to discuss and debate the rationale behind the following suggestions, but we assume that all is self-evident truth

 ## Ask somebody if you have any doubts